wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 * `Session` MUST be a randomly generated ID specific to the WAMP session.
 This applies for the lifetime of the session.
 * `Details` is a dictionary that allows to provide additional information regarding the open session (see below).

-In the WAMP Basic Profile without session authentication, a `WELCOME` message MUST be the first message sent by the *Router*, directly in response to a `HELLO` message received from the *Client*.
+In the WAMP Basic Profile without session authentication, a `WELCOME` message MUST be the first message sent by the Router, directly in response to a `HELLO` message received from the Client.
 Extensions in the Advanced Profile MAY include intermediate steps and messages for authentication.

 > Note.
 The behavior if a requested `Realm` does not presently exist is router-specific.
 A router may e.g. automatically create the realm, or deny the establishment of the session with a `ABORT` reply message.
 >

 #### Router: Role and Feature Announcement

-Similar to a *Client* announcing *Roles* and *Features* supported in the ``HELLO` message, a *Router* announces its supported *Roles* and *Features* in the `WELCOME` message.
+Similar to a Client announcing Roles and Features supported in the ``HELLO` message, a Router announces its supported Roles and Features in the `WELCOME` message.

-A *Router* MUST announce the **roles** it supports via `Welcome.Details.roles|dict`, with a key mapping to a `Welcome.Details.roles.<role>|dict` where `<role>` can be:
+A Router MUST announce the roles it supports via `Welcome.Details.roles|dict`, with a key mapping to a `Welcome.Details.roles.<role>|dict` where `<role>` can be:

 * `broker`
 * `dealer`

-A *Router* must support at least one role, and MAY support both roles.
+A Router must support at least one role, and MAY support both roles.

-The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.
+The `<role>|dict` is a dictionary describing features supported by the peer for that role.
 With WAMP Basic Profile implementations, this MUST be empty, but MUST be used by implementations implementing parts of the Advanced Profile to list the specific set of features they support

 *Example: A Router implementing the Broker role of the WAMP Basic Profile.*